CBEP-SoCB/SWAT_mussels_sum/README.md

  "Graphics" folder.
 The other two folders are only included if strictly necessary.

-- Original Data.
+- **Original Data**.
 Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file that documents data sources.
     **DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED OR ACCESSED.**

-- Derived Data.
+- **Derived Data**.
 Data derived from the original raw data.
 Includes documentation of data reorganization steps, either in the form of files (R notebooks, Excel files, etc.) that embody data transformations, or via another README.txt file.

-- Analysis.
+- **Analysis**.
 Contains one or more R Notebooks proceeding through the data analysis steps.

-- Graphics.
+- **Graphics**.
 Contains R Notebooks stepping through development of related graphics, and also raw copies of resulting graphics, usually in \*.png and
 \*.pdf formats.
 These graphics may differ from graphics as they appear in final State of the Bay graphical layouts.